-Regional Housing Specialist (RHS): This is a Delta Gamma volunteer who oversees house corporation boards in addition to working with the OOH as oversight for FMC and LLC chapters In their region.
+Regional Housing Specialist (RHS): This is a Delta Gamma volunteer who oversees house corporation boards in their region.

 Regional Collegiate Recruitment Specialist (RCRS): This is a Delta Gamma volunteer who oversees collegiate chapters in their region in terms of recruitment.